-The American Kava Association helps its members adhere to applicable FDA laws by performing stringent lab tests and issuing certificates of analysis on materials before they are bought and sold to consumers as foods, beverages, or dietary supplements.
+The American Kava Association helps its members adhere to applicable FDA laws by directing our members to certified partner labs who will perform stringent lab tests and issue certificates of analysis on materials before they are bought and sold to consumers as foods, beverages, or dietary supplements.

 It is required by FDA law that all kava that is intended to be sold as a food or dietary supplement, be analytically tested and issued a certificate of analysis by a qualified lab PRIOR to it being sold on the open market to consumers.
 Failure to follow FDA law results in severe consequences for companies and consumers!
 All AKA certified kava growers, distributors, and vendors, are registered with the FDA and provide COA’s on their materials in order to protect the kava industry as well as their customers from poor quality, contaminated kava.

 Learn the difference between Ebay vendors and the surge of new Kava companies that are springing up everywhere versus trusted AKA certified vendors.
 Here is a typical kava processing facility in Port Villa, Vanuatu:

 Kava has been around for 3,000 years, why do I have to test my material NOW?

 Kava was originally removed from the US market by the FDA, and made illegal in several countries due to a lack of quality controls.
 Without analytical testing, it is impossible to determine the safety or quality of the material.
 Without testing the safety or quality of the material, it is impossible to ensure safe distribution.

 The AKA is dedicated to bringing farmers and vendors into FDA compliance to ensure that kava will have longevity in the US marketplace for generations to come.
 Without proper quality controls, it is a certainty that kava will again return to the spotlight as a misunderstood herb, which will lead to strict regulations or bans.

 It’s too expensive for a small business to perform tests on EVERY Kava product